 Working with third-party companies, we offer Collective Investments.

-These consist of three product types: Unit Trust, Open Ended Investment Company (OEIC), and stocks and shares ISAs.
+These consist of three product types: General Investment Account (GIA) / Unit Trust, Open Ended Investment Company (OEIC), and stocks and shares ISAs.

 The aim of a Collective Investment is to produce medium to long-term growth.